Well Being Bling

-This is a project for a wearables class at NYU.
+This was a project for a wearables class at NYU.
 As the first part of our assignment we made a map of our wellbeing.
 I noticed that my health is like a balancing act for me.
 I try to drink more water than coffee and alcohol.
 If I eat a lot of carbs and sweets, I try to follow it up with vegetables and fruit.
 When I work for extended periods of time, I try to fit in breaks for taking walks, reading, and knitting.

 During last week’s discussion Weight Watchers came up as a simplified way for people to understand nutrition.
 I would like to have a similar point system, but something more symbolic.
 While thinking about wellbeing, and attaching sensors to my body, I started thinking about how I could create a system for tracking my health that is self-actuated.
 I like the idea of making something that feels “off the grid” and makes me more aware of my body.
 I loved how ITP alum Michelle Cortese used colors with her project log(me).